 These Fact Sheets are to help you make the most of Gift Aid…..

-- GA4 Basic Principles and Donor Benefit - don’t fall foul of the rules.
+- 7 Basic Principles and Donor Benefit - don’t fall foul of the rules

-- GA7 HMRC’s new ‘Fit and Proper Persons’ Test - what you need to do.
+- 9 HMRC’s ‘Fit and Proper Persons’ test

-- GA9 Small Donations Scheme (v3) - a new scheme allowing a Gift Aid style payment from HMRC on cash donations of £20 or less, where no Gift Aid declaration has been received.
+- 12 The Small Donations Scheme - allows a Gift Aid style payment from HMRC on cash donations of £20 or less, where no Gift Aid declaration has been received.
 Guidance for single church parishes and for parishes with more than one church.
 See our special GASDS page.

 However, you may not need to operate Gift Aid yourself as some dioceses offer a Diocesan scheme.
 These include Canterbury, Lichfield, Liverpool, Manchester, Peterborough, Portsmouth, and Southwell & Nottingham.
 If you are in one of these dioceses, you might like to contact your Diocesan Office to find out more about them.